packagit/packagit/README.md

 ## Usage

+**1. Create a new module**

-`packagit new ModuleName`
+run `packagit new ModuleName`

-There is only one `new` command for packagit, and other commands reuse laravel artisan, isn't it amazing?

-Yeah, packagit did!

-and another useful trick:
+you also could group many modules as `Components` or others you want.

 ```
 packagit new Components/NetUtil
 packagit new Components/Updater
 packagit new Components/Downloader
+packagit new Components/A/B/C/...
 ```

-you also could group many modules as `Components` or others you want.
+**2. Custom package namespace**

+run `p custom`

+config/packagit.php file would be created, you could customize namespace by edit this file.

 ### A Module Structure: